St Andrews Scottish Songbook

 Eddie McGuire (versatile and celebrated Scottish composer whose work encompasses classical and folk traditions)

-The composers of the remaining 18 songs will be chosen from the present call for proposals.
+The composers of the remaining 18 songs will be chosen from the December 2020 call for proposals.

 What are the key dates?